lyrasisorghome/InteroperabilityProject/docs/index.md

 *Above: Whiteboard sample from an integration workshop*

 ##### Survey
 We developed and released a survey.
 Anyone involved in a Lyrasis CST is invited to fill out the survey.
-We hope the survey will generate further ideas, more information about existing integrations, and feedback on other interoperability-related program needs.
-The survey is open until Dec.
-28, so fill out the one for your respective community now!:
+We hope the survey will generate further ideas, more information about existing integrations, and feedback on other interoperability-related program needs. **The survey is open until Jan.
+15**, so fill out the one for your respective community now!:

 - ArchivesSpace (link)
 - CollectionSpace (link)